 Likewise, the greater Miami Beach region consistently sees more than 50,000 car accidents per year, which comes to more than 4,000 accidents per month.
 More than 20 percent of the crashes that took place in the greater Miami region happened within the city limits of Miami.

-If you sustained injuries in a car accident that was not your fault, the personal injury lawyers at Sibley Dolman may assist you with your case.
-Our attorneys can assist you with obtaining monetary compensation by emphasizing the strengths of your case and downplaying any weaknesses.
+If you sustained injuries in a car accident that was not your fault, the North Miami Beach auto accident lawyers at Sibley Dolman can assist you with your case.
+Our auto accident attorneys can assist you with obtaining monetary compensation by emphasizing the strengths of your case and downplaying any weaknesses.
 In addition to being skilled negotiators, our attorneys are also experienced litigators and welcome the opportunity to take your case to trial, if necessary.

 Preliminary Steps to Take Following Your Car Accident

-No one asks to be injured in a car accident.
-However, when you do sustain injuries in an accident that someone else’s negligence caused, it is essential that you take prompt action to safeguard all of your legal rights.
+No one asks for a car accident injury.
+However, when you do sustain injuries in an accident that someone else’s negligence caused, take prompt action to safeguard all of your legal rights.
 After contacting the police, exchanging insurance information with the other driver(s), and contacting your insurance company, you should seek immediate medical attention as soon as possible following your accident.
-You should take this step even if you do not believe that you were seriously injured in the accident.
-This is because—in the case of soft tissue injuries especially—symptoms do not always manifest themselves until long after the date of the accident.
+You should take this step even if you do not believe that you were seriously injured in the accident because—in the case of soft tissue injuries especially—symptoms do not always manifest until long after the date of the accident.

 Proving Your Car Accident Case